MNPowerShellGroup/MeetingNotes/2018-12/PowerShell 6 - A Brief History.md

 To see the available list of modules, run Get-WinModule.
 To run this you must have PowerShell remoting configured.
 This is because the Windows compatibility module takes advantage of the 'implicit remoting' feature in PowerShell.
 Pipe Get-Module to Out-File to print a list of modules available for import.
 E.G. 'Get-WinModule | Out-File -FilePath C:\temp\WinModuleModules.txt'

 For implicit remoting is when you run a proxy command, instead of running the command on the local computer, the proxy runs the real command in a session on the remote computer and returns the results to the local session.
+There are some limitations to using implicit remoting, since everything is done using the remoting protocol, the imported cmdlets will return deserialized objects that only contain properties.

 ## .NET framework future